PeterbASKSd/katacoda-scenarios/easyeats/intro.md

 In this scenario, there are 5 main steps for users.

 - Step1 : Overview of EasyEats
-- Step2 : Set up the Docker-compose
+- Step2 : Setup the Docker-compose
 - Step3 : Learn with different order endpoint
 - Step4 : Learn with different store endpoint
 - Step5 : Learn with different menu endpoint